syncfusion/blazor-docs/src/layouts/dashboard-layout/getting-started.md

 ## Initialize the Dashboard Layout component

 It is easy to initialize a dashboard layout component with panel.
-To render a dashboard layout component with default `Row` and `Col` (Row=0, Col=0) value of panels, refer to the following code section.
+To render a dashboard layout component with default `Row` and `Column` (Row=0, Column=0) value of panels, refer to the following code section.

 ### [Pages/Index.razor]